GoogleContainerTools/kpt-functions-catalog/examples/list-setters-simple/README.md

 #### Note:

-Refer to the [apply-setters] function documentation for information about parameterizing field values using setters.
+Refer to the [apply-setters] function documentation for information about updating the field values parameterized by setters.

 [apply-setters]: https://catalog.kpt.dev/apply-setters/v0.1/